deVictorS/turismo-ia-c-/README.md

 <div align="center">

-# Turismo Inteligente com IA em C#
+# Smart Tourism with AI in C#

-### Algoritmo de Recomendação de Pacotes de Viagem
+### Travel Package Recommendation Algorithm

-Este projeto é um **software de recomendação de pacotes de viagem**, desenvolvido em **C#**, com integração ao **MySQL** e à **API do ChatGPT**.
-O sistema analisa as preferências de viagem informadas pelo cliente e sugere os destinos mais compatíveis, com foco em desenvolvimento inteligente, experiência personalizada e automação de atendimento.
+This project is a **travel package recommendation software**, developed in **C#**, integrated with **MySQL** and the **ChatGPT API**.
+The system analyzes the customer's travel preferences and suggests the most compatible destinations, focusing on intelligent development, personalized experience, and service automation.

 ---
 </div>

-## Tecnologias Utilizadas
+## Technologies Used
 - C# (.NET)
 - MySQL
-- API do ChatGPT (OpenAI)
+- ChatGPT API (OpenAI)
 - JSON
 - Console Application

 ---

-## Funcionalidades
+## Features
-- Cadastro de clientes e preferências de viagem
+- Customer and travel preference registration
-- Armazenamento dos dados em banco de dados relacional (MySQL)
+- Data storage in a relational database (MySQL)
-- Consulta à API da OpenAI para análise e recomendação
+- Querying the OpenAI API for analysis and recommendations
-- Sugestão de pacotes personalizados com base em linguagem natural
+- Personalized package suggestions based on natural language input

 ---